Ezana of Axum: Reign

-Ezana was the first monarch of the Kingdom of Aksum to embrace Christianity, after his Phoenician slave-teacher, Frumentius, converted him.
+Ezana was the first monarch of the Kingdom of Aksum to embrace Coptic Christianity, after his Phoenician slave-teacher, Frumentius, converted him.
 He was the first monarch after Zoskales to be mentioned by contemporary historians, a situation that lead Stuart Munro-Hay to comment that he was "the most famous of the Aksumite kings before Kaleb."
 In early life he considered himself a son of Ares, but later inscriptions show a growing attachment to Christianity.
 His childhood tutor, the Syrian Christian Frumentius, became head of the Ethiopian Church.
 A surviving letter from the Arian Roman emperor Constantius II is addressed to ‘Ezana and his brother Saizana and requests that Frumentius be sent to Alexandria to be examined for doctrinal errors and be replaced by Theophilos the Indian; Munro-Hay assumes that ‘Ezana either refused or ignored this request.

 Ezana also launched several military campaigns, which he recorded in his inscriptions.
 A pair of inscriptions on a stela in Ge'ez found at Meroë is thought of as evidence of a campaign in the fourth century, either during Ezana's reign, or by a predecessor like Ousanas.
 While some authorities interpret these inscriptions as proof that the Aksumites destroyed the kingdom of Meroë, others say that archaeological evidence points to an economic and political decline in Meroë around 300.
 Moreover, some view the stela as military aid from Axum to Meroë to quell the revolt and rebellion by the Nuba.
 However, conclusive evidence and proof as to which view is correct is not currently available.

 On some of the Aksumite coins minted during ‘Ezana's reign appears the motto in Greek ΤΟΥΤΟ ΑΡΕΣΗ ΤΗ ΧΩΡΑ – "May this please the country".
 Munro-Hay comments that this motto is "a rather attractive peculiarity of Aksumite coinage, giving a feeling of royal concern and responsibility towards the people's wishes and contentment".
 A number of coins minted bearing his name were found in the late 1990s at archaeological sites in India, indicating trade contacts in that country.
 A remarkable feature of the coins is a shift from a pagan motif with disc and crescent to a design with a cross.
 ‘Ezana is also credited for erecting several stelae and obelisks.
 An inscription in Greek gives the regnal claims of Ezana:

 I, Ezana, King of the Kingdom of Aksum and Himyarites and of Reeidan and of the Ethiopians and of the Sabaites and of Sileel (?) and of Hasa and of the Bougaites and of Taimo...